arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 - Modbus TCP Master
 - Modbus TCP Slave always enabled.
 Unit Identifier: 255

-When the "Modbus TCP Master" option is not selected, the Portenta Machine Control device automatically assumes the Modbus TCP Server role with its specified Unit Identifier.
-In these instances, the Unit Identifier does not require special consideration.
-The set IP address ensures communication with the correct Portenta Machine Control device, even if multiple devices have the same Unit Identifier.
+When `Modbus TCP Master` is not selected, the Portenta Machine Control device automatically takes on the Modbus TCP Server role with its specified Unit Identifier.
+In this case, the Unit Identifier does not require special attention.
+The IP address ensures communication with the correct device, even if multiple devices share the same Unit Identifier.

-If "Modbus TCP Master" is selected, the Portenta Machine Control device assumes both the Client and Server roles.
-In this setting, priority is given to the Client role.
-Consequently, under the `Ethernet` configuration tab, you will notice the inclusion of a *General Modbus Node* option, which will be elaborated on in the subsequent section.
+If `Modbus TCP Master` is selected, the Portenta Machine Control device functions as both Client and Server, prioritizing the Client role.
+In the Ethernet configuration tab, you will also see a *`General Modbus Node`* option, which will be explained in the next section.

 #### General Modbus Node Configuration

-The General Modbus Node allows the addition of information regarding the devices compatible with the Modbus messaging service.
+The General Modbus Node allows you to add information about devices compatible with the Modbus messaging service.

 ![Arduino PLC IDE - General Modbus Node Configuration](assets/pmc_plcide_generalNode.svg)

-We will need to provide fundamental details in the `General` tab.
-Crucially, it includes the IP address of the Modbus TCP-compatible device with which we aim to communicate.
-Depending on the project's needs and your preferences, additional properties can be set.
+In the `General` tab, we need to provide essential details, most importantly the IP address of the Modbus TCP-compatible device we want to communicate with.
+Additional properties can also be configured based on the project’s needs and your preferences.

-If you initially set up a General Modbus Node with the Portenta Machine Control as a Modbus TCP Master and later deselect the Client role, the Node option will remain.
-Nonetheless, the configuration field for that Node will adjust, prompting for a Modbus address within the `1 ...
-247` range.
+If you initially configure a General Modbus Node with the Portenta Machine Control as a Modbus TCP Master and later deselect the Client role, the Node option will remain.
+However, the configuration field for that Node will change, requiring a Modbus address within the range of 1 to 247.

 #### PLC IDE Modbus Custom Editor

 We can also add a Modbus node through the `Ethernet` configuration tab using the Modbus Custom Editor.
 To access the editor window, navigate to `Tools -> Run Modbus Custom Editor` in the PLC IDE.

-It will let us specify the device version and parameters, along with predefined Modbus functions.
-Once set up, it can be integrated later within the `Ethernet` configuration tab.
+The editor allows you to specify the device version, parameters, and predefined Modbus functions.
+Once set up, it can be integrated into the `Ethernet` configuration tab.

 ![Arduino PLC IDE - Modbus Custom Editor Configuration](assets/pmc_plcide_customModbus.svg)